Sanskar-khandelwal/Hardhat-Lottery/README.md

 ## Keepers

 The contract is completely automated and does not require any external intervention to select a winner.
 It utilizes Chainlink Keepers to automate the process of selecting the winner every X minute.

+### Final
+Once the winner is selected the total amount collected is transfered to winner account